splch/pkmnbtl/README.md

 # Pokemon Battle

-This watch face will display the date, time, bluetooth connection status, and battery percentage over a pokemon battle.
+This watch face will display the date, time, battery level, and temperature over a pokemon battle.

 ![Watch Face](screenshot.png)